Connect with others who understand.

 One member responded with the following: “I have learned to work around it and rest when I need to.”
 As this member shared, you don’t have to let fatigue limit you.
 Instead, find ways to work around fatigue in your daily life — and take breaks when necessary — so you can finish daily tasks without becoming even more fatigued.

-A doctor and health care team can offer more ideas to help you manage fatigue and improve your energy levels.
+Your doctor and health care team can offer more ideas to help you manage fatigue and improve your energy levels.
 They can also provide referrals to specialists like physical therapists and dietitians.
-Make sure to tell your health care team about all supplements, vitamins, and medications you are taking so they can interpret all risk factors to prevent unwanted side effects.
+Make sure to tell your health care team about all supplements, vitamins, and medications you’re taking to prevent unwanted side effects and drug interactions.

-Additionally, an oncology specialist may be able to adjust your medication dosages.
-They can even recommend changing treatments if your leukemia treatments are contributing to extreme fatigue.
+Additionally, an oncology specialist may be able to adjust your medication dosages to help reduce fatigue.
+They may even recommend changing treatments if your leukemia treatments are contributing to extreme fatigue.
 As one member wrote, “I shared my concern about fatigue.
-He took me off allopurinol for now.”
+He took me off one of my medications for now.”

 Are you living with leukemia and fatigue?
 Do you have fatigue management tips?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.